Description length of canonical and microcanonical models: Applications to maximum-entropy models

-We define the vector of constraints $\mathbf{r}(\mathbf{G})$ as the sum of entries in each row of the matrix $\mathbf{G}$, as expressed in (\ref{local_con}), and we refer to these constraints as one-sided because they restrict the individual sums along a single dimension of the matrix.
-This choice yields microcanonical and canonical models with an extensive, i.e., scaling with the size of the system, number of parameters, specifically $n$ parameters, where each parameter corresponds to a different row.
-Notably, with this choice, the matrix can be viewed as a collection of $n$ independent strips of size $1 \times m$.
-For each strip, we impose a sum constraint, leading to a model that is analogous to the one discussed in the previous section but applied to individual strips.
-Therefore, all the prior results apply to each row, with $m$ replacing $nm$ and $r_i$ replacing $l$.
+Let us now consider canonical and microcanonical models induced by an extensive number of parameters, each one corresponding to the sum of the elements of a different row.
+With this choice, the matrix can be viewed as a collection of $n$ independent strips of size $1\times m$.
+Since we impose a single constraint per row, all the prior results hold row-wise, with $m$ replacing $nm$ and $r_i$ replacing $l$.
+Specifically, the microcanonical probability distribution reads

-As a result of the independence between the individual rows, the microcanonical probability distribution is the product of the individual microcanonical probabilities: